 Amazon S3 is one of the most inexpensive, scalable and versatile ways to store your data in the cloud.
 However, if you’re relying on S3 to store, access and transfer large volumes of data, costs and complexity can quickly escalate — leading to thousands of dollars in unnecessary S3 costs.

-If you’re struggling with high Amazon S3 costs, there are some best practices you can follow to help.
-By choosing the right storage classes and managing your S3 data efficiencly, you can significantly advance your AWS S3 cost optimization efforts.
+If you’re struggling with high or increasing S3 costs, we have compiled a list of best practices we use internally that we hope are helpful to you.
+By choosing the right storage classes and managing your S3 data efficiently, you can significantly advance your S3 cost optimization efforts.
 First, let’s quickly dive into the basics.

 What are the Amazon Simple Storage Service (S3) classes?